kvuong2711/aerial-megadepth/data_generation/README.md

     python download_data.py --output_path ./ --gdrive_link "https://drive.google.com/open?id=19mGncey98Ci4lWuvl3BZ2_7I7_eKV6MS" --unzip --remove_zip
     ```

-- Use the following script to preprocess the data to be in the format compatible with DUSt3R or MASt3R training:
+    Then, use the following script to preprocess the data to be in the format compatible with DUSt3R or MASt3R training:

     ```bash
     python datasets_preprocess/preprocess_aerialmegadepth.py \